EpicEricEE/typst-plugins/src/unit.typ

   )
 }

-// Parses a unit string using the long notation into a list of units.
+// Parses a unit string using the long notation into a list of atoms.
 //
 // Parameters:
 // - string: String containing the unit.
 //
 // Returns: List of
-// - prefix: Prefix of the unit, or `none`.
+// - prefix: Prefix of the atom, or `none`.
-// - name: Base unit name.
+// - name: Base name.
-// - space: Whether a space is needed before the unit.
+// - space: Whether a space is needed before the atom.
-// - exponent: Exponent of the unit.
+// - exponent: Exponent of the atom.
-// - inverted: Whether the unit is inverted.
+// - inverted: Whether the atom is inverted.
 #let parse-long-unit(string) = {
   let words = lower(string)
     .replace(regex("\s+"), " ")
     .split(regex(" "))

   let i = 0
-  let units = ()
+  let atoms = ()
   while i < words.len() {
-    let (word-count, ..unit) = expect-long-unit(words.slice(i))
+    let (word-count, ..atom) = expect-long-atom(words.slice(i))
-    units.push(unit)
+    atoms.push(atom)
     i += word-count
   }